 Develop social media support groups and offer support

 Add to your continuing education if you are already an animal professional

 Q: Do I have to attend all the Zoom Discussion Group meetings while I am doing the Coursework?

-You are only required to attend a minimum of three Discussion Group meetings during the time you are doing the Coursework.
+You are only required to attend a minimum of four Discussion Group meetings during the time you are doing the Coursework.
 Although, you are more than welcome to attend every Discussion Group meeting while you are completing the modules.
 The Discussion Groups are held once per month for a couple of hours.
 They are scheduled roughly around the middle of the month.

 Q: The website mentions 24 hours online training and 20 hours of live training.
 What if my work schedule interferes with the dates/times scheduled for the 20 hours of live training?

 The online Helpline training is on-demand and lasts for three consecutive weeks, with the final segment of the internship devoted to staffing the HelpLine.
 You will be able to sign up for 8 shifts of 6 hours each, and you have 3 months in which to complete the Internship.
 If your work schedule prevents you from completing it within that time frame, please talk to Michelle to request accommodations.

 Q: What is the difference between the AHG “Certificate of Completion” and the AHG “Certified Animal Hospice Practitioner”?